Fund transfers

 5. Next, specify the amount to send or its counter value.
 You can tap the "Maximum amount" button to empty the address.

-8. To sign the transaction, scan the card, enter the access code, and scan the card again.
+8. To sign the transaction, scan the card, enter the access code and scan the card again.

 • What is the difference between "legacy" and "default" addresses?

-There are two types of wallet addresses: Segwit and Legacy.
-In the Tangem app, Segwit is displayed as "default", and Legacy — as "legacy".
-Using Segwit address reduces fees by about 30-40%, and the transaction processing speed is faster than Legacy.
-We offer two types of addresses because not all exchanges support Segwit addresses.
+Using a SegWit address reduces fees by 30–40%, and the transaction processing speed is faster than with Legacy.
+We offer two types of addresses because not all exchanges support SegWit addresses.

 • How long does it take to process a transaction?